-Incorporates the relevant provisions of the PID Act and the NSW Ombudsman's Model Internal Reporting Policy - Public Interest Disclosures 2013.
+Our Chief Executive Officer has acted to ensure staff Incorporates the relevant provisions of the PID Act and the NSW Ombudsman's Model Internal Reporting are aware of the Policy by: Policy - Public Interest Disclosures 2013.

 Encourages and facilitates the disclosure of wrongdoing by providing a framework for receiving, assessing and dealing with disclosures of wrongdoing in accordance with the PID Act and ensuring CN complies with the PID Act.